Installing SingularityCE

 make check

-runs integration testsmake e2e-test
+runs basic unit and integration testsmake e2e-test

 runs end-to-end tests, which exercise a large number of operations by calling the SingularityCE CLI with different execution profiles.